Table of Contents

 Clear Accountability and Measurable Performance Standards

 Longer agreements create structured accountability.
-Commercial cleaning contracts define key performance indicators, service level expectations, escalation pathways, and review schedules.
+Commercial cleaning contracts define key performance indicators (KPIs), service level expectations, escalation pathways, and review schedules.
 A clear cleaning service agreement establishes how performance is measured and how concerns are addressed.

 Transactional short-term engagements tend to focus on completing isolated tasks.
 Performance monitoring is limited.
 In contrast, a partnership-based approach builds regular check-ins, site inspections, and documented communication logs into the framework.